Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.7.6

--  Added detection for Mezzmo artwork only change.
+-  Added detection for Mezzmo artwork only changes.
 If just the Mezzmo artwork for a movie is updated it will be now replicated to the Kodi DB.

 v1.0.7.5